My Story

 When I got over the shock of losing my job, I realized it was a gift.
 I had been very unhappy for several years, but allowed the lure of a lucrative regular paycheck to hold me back from pursuing my dream of becoming a Coach.
 My confidence was at an all-time low and my fears were at an all-time high.
 What did I know about starting a business?
 Suppose I failed?
 Maybe I would find I didn’t have the right skills.
 Now that my secure paycheck was no longer secure–it was now or never.
 I decided to go for it.

 In the fall 2009, I became a part of a career network started by Tory Johnson, Good Morning America’s workplace contributor.
-I then began to explore what ways I could help others find the passion and joy I now know is possible.
+I began to explore what ways I could help others find the passion and joy in their career I now know is possible.
+As I worked with my career club clients, I saw that each member needed a resume-makeover.

-One year later, I decided to get my certification in resume writing.
-With all my experience in HR, did I really need to be certified?
-My commitment to giving my clients the best possible tools and service–led me to the inevitable answer of “yes.”
+My commitment to giving my clients the best possible tools and service, led me to getting certified in resume writing.
 I didn’t want to take just any certification program, I wanted the best (aka toughest).
-While it was challenging–I now know I write GREAT resumes!
+While it was challenging–I know I write GREAT resumes!

 INTERESTED IN FORMAL BACKGROUND STUFF?

-- 30 years as a human resources manager
+- More than 25 years as a human resources manager

 - Last position in a multi-billion dollar global organization